cloudscribe/cloudscribe.SimpleContactForm/README.md

 # cloudscribe.SimpleContactForm
-a simple yet flexible contact form for ASP.NET Core
+a simple yet flexible contact form for ASP.NET Core.
+Get the big picture on cloudscribe projects at [cloudscribe.com](https://www.cloudscribe.com)

 It uses recaptcha unless you are authenticated.